desihub/desiutil/doc/desiInstall.rst

 -------------

 The code is downloaded, using :command:`svn export` for standard (tag) installs, or :command:`svn checkout` for branch installs.
-For GitHub installs, desiInstall will look for a release tarball, or do a :command:`git clone` for tag or branch installs.  desiInstall will set the environment variable :envvar:`WORKING_DIR` to point to the directory containing this downloaded code.
+For GitHub installs, :command:`desiInstall` will look for a release tarball, or do a :command:`git clone` for tag or branch installs.  :command:`desiInstall` will set the environment variable :envvar:`WORKING_DIR` to point to the directory containing this downloaded code.

 Determine Build Type